Six Herbs for a Shady Corner

 - 4 tbsp salt

 - 400g (1 lb) sugar

-Add the salt to the boiling water and dissolve.
-Clean the stems and place in the salted water.
+In a glass bowl, add the salt to the boiling water and allow it to dissolve.
+Clean and cut the stems to about 3 inches and place them in the salted water.
 Cover with a cloth and leave for 24 hours.

-Drain and peel the angelica stems then wash in cold water.
+Drain and peel the angelica stems, then wash them in cold water.
 In a saucepan, make a syrup from the sugar and the cold water.
 Bring to the boil, place the angelica in the syrup and simmer for 20 minutes.
-At the end of this time take the angelica out of the syrup, lay on a wire rack and leave to dry for 4 days (reserve the syrup solution).
+At the end of this time take the angelica out of the syrup, lay the pieces on a wire rack and leave to dry for 4 days (reserve the syrup solution).

 After 4 days return the angelica to the syrup and boil again for a further 20 minutes.
 Remove and place on the wire rack, allowing to drain for 4 days once more.
 Sprinkle with powdered sugar and store in an airtight container.

 Chervil can be mass-planted, and makes a pretty sight with its parsley-like leaves and small white flowers.
-You can use it as a ground cover around large shrubs or tall herbs like angelica.
+You can use it as a ground cover in a shady corner, around large shrubs or tall herbs like angelica.